 Assign Sufficient Resources to Your Content Development Strategy

-Producing content will require time and man hours.
+Content curation will require time and man hours.
 You are going to need to determine the following:

 - How many posts you are going to produce?

-- How much time you are going to dedicate to each post
+- How much time you are going to dedicate to each post?

-- If you have a team writing your content, decide who is going to write each post
+- If you have a team writing your content, decide who is going to write each post.

 - Who is going to be responsible for creating each post (it is best to assign topics to people that are best qualified to produce them)?

-Devising a consistent blog schedule is essential for the growth of your blog, just choose a cycle that works best for you and try to stick to it.
+Devising a consistent blog post schedule is essential for the growth of your blog, just choose a cycle that works best for you and try to stick to it.

 Make Sure Content Will be Topical When Published